Meet Lauren Nolan-Sellers, a local teacher turned interior decorator with 31,000 Facebook followers.

 What she did love was her wife, Wendy, and the renovation process they went through together as novices on their first house, in Norristown.

 No matter that most of their knowledge came from HGTV or that they had to borrow tools from neighbors to get the job done.
-The project was the most fun Nolan-Sellers had ever had in her life.
+The project was the most fun Nolan-Sellers had ever had.

 So Nolan-Sellers stayed the course, continuing to teach and taking small decorating projects on the side.
 Then, she and Wendy decided to start a family.